newrelic/newrelic-agent-init-container/README.md

 export INITCONTAINER_LANGUAGE=python
 export NEW_RELIC_LICENSE_KEY=***
 ```
-2. On the first test run, start the minikube cluster, all dependencies, and build the test app.
+2. On the first test run, start the minikube cluster and all dependencies, and build the test app.
 A browser window will open if the deployment succeeds.
 ```bash
 make -f tests/Makefile all
 ```
-3. On subsequent runs, rebuild just the initcontainer and test app.
+3. On subsequent runs, rebuild just the init container and test app.
 A browser window will open if the deployment succeeds.
 ```bash
 make -f tests/Makefile test
 ```